jonghall/invoiceAnalysisWebApp/README.md

        - ***PaaS_Plan_Summary*** show the additional level of detail for the billing charges for each service and plan consumed.
 Note the columns represent the usage month, not billing month.

-### Setting up IBM Code Engine and building container to run report
+### Setting up IBM Code Engine and building container to start the Web Application
 1. Create project, build job and job.
     1. Open the Code Engine console
     2. Select Start creating from Start from source code.
-    3. Select Job
+    3. Select Application
-    4. Enter a name for the job such as invoiceanalysis.
+    4. Enter a name for the application such as invoiceanalysis.
 Use a name for your job that is unique within the project.
     5. Select a project from the list of available projects of if this is the first one, create a new one.
 Note that you must have a selected project to deploy an app.
     6. Enter the URL for this GitHub repository and click specify build details.
 Make adjustments if needed to URL and Branch name.
 Click Next.
     7. Select Dockerfile for Strategy, Dockerfile for Dockerfile, 10m for Timeout, and Medium for Build resources.
 Click Next.